 I recently had the pleasure of participating in a Phillip Ideson-moderated Art of Procurement webinar - Resolving to Escape the Restraints of Cost Savings in 2022 - with my colleague and friend Greg Anderson.

 We had an in-depth discussion on the changing role of procurement within many organizations and how that impacts how success is measured.
-We are seeing not only a greater emphasis on the importance of digital transformation, but an increasing willingness to evaluate the impact procurement can and should have on the larger business.
+We are seeing not only a greater emphasis on the importance of digital transformation, but an increasing willingness to evaluate the impact strategic procurement can and should have on the larger business.
 As Greg suggested in the webinar: “The biggest trend is that procurement’s importance is on the rise.”

 -